 You must get a criminal record check if you’re an approved driving instructor (ADI) and want to renew your registration.

-You can’t use one you have already - you must get a new one.
+You cannot use one you have already - you must get a new one.

 There’s a different service to get a criminal record check to become a driving instructor for the first time.